Syllabus

 Time Commitment

-You can expect to spend approximately 3 hours per week in class (40 hours total), and around 3-4 hours preparing readings, as well as writing reflections and responses (42-56 hours total).
-Short papers and the final project will take around 98-126 hours in total throughout the semester.
+You can expect to spend approximately 3 hours per week in class (40 hours total), and around 3-4 hours preparing readings, and creating annotations and responding to others' comments in their respective annotations (42-56 hours total).
+All portfolio work will take around 98-126 hours in total throughout the semester.

 Policies